mathesh-me/jenkins-learning/README.md

 ## Tools Used
 Tools I will be using for my learning journey will be listed here.

-**OS I used for my learning journey:**
+OS I used for my learning journey:
-- Windows 10 Home
+- **Windows 11 Home**
-- Ubuntu 20.04 LTS
+- **Ubuntu 20.04 LTS**

-**Tools I used for my learning journey:**
+Tools I used for my learning journey:
-- Jenkins
+- **Jenkins**
-- Docker
+- **Docker**
-- Maven
+- **Maven**
-- Visual Studio Code
+- **Visual Studio Code**
-- Git
+- **Git**

 ## License
-This repository is licensed under the MIT license.
-See LICENSE for details.
+This repository is licensed under the **MIT license**.
+See `LICENSE` for details.

 ## Contribution
-Contributions are always welcome!
-Please create a PR to contribute to this repository.
+**Contributions are always welcome!** Please create a PR to contribute to this repository.
+I will review the PR and merge it if it adds value to the repository.
+Try to add the resources you have used for your learning journey and the tools you have used.
+Also, add the projects you have worked on during your learning journey.
+So it will be helpful for others who are starting their learning journey just like us. **Happy Learning!** 🚀